Colin MacIntyre: Musical career

 MacIntyre released The Water under his own name in 2008.
 He had written the album in New York, his wife's home city.
 It was produced by Nick Franglen from Lemon Jelly; MacIntyre had produced the first three albums himself.
 The last track, "Pay Attention to the Human", features a poem written and performed by Tony Benn.
 In 2009, Irvine Welsh used the track "You're a Star" from The Water in his comedy Good Arrows.
 MacIntyre's fifth album Island, the second under his own name, was released in the UK in 2009.
 It features Kenny Anderson (King Creosote) on backing vocals on "Out Stealing Horses" and was recorded in MacIntyre's old primary classroom in Tobermory.
 In 2012, MacIntyre returned as Mull Historical Society for his sixth album City Awakenings, which is about London, New York and Glasgow.
 In early 2014 MacIntyre gigged as Mull Historical Society again, playing Loss in its entirety, to promote the best-of album which was released in 2015.
 In June 2014 MacIntyre's project INK released its first single, "Control".
 Dear Satellite, a new Mull Historical Society record, was released in April 2016.
+The latest Mull Historical Society album, In My Mind There's A Room, was released in July 2023.